boycce/monastery/docs/schema.md

   // Enables population, you would save the foreign document _id on this field.
   model: 'pet',

-  // Practically means type = 'id', but also allows plugins to hook into this flag (more soon)
-  image: true,

   // Field will only be allowed to be set on insert when calling model.insert
   insertOnly: true,